hervengenzi/herve-ngenzi/README.md

 ### Hello Community 😄
-** 🔭 I’m currently working on some cool things
+ 🔭 I’m progressing in new technologies

 <!--
 **hervengenzi/hervengenzi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.